osbox68/Repo/06-Projects/05-Build-an-API/README.md

 - Prepare your pitch
 - Demo time!

+---
-### Demos
+#### Demos

 What makes a good demo?
-- 5 minutes per product
+- 3-5 minutes per product
 - 1-2 speakers, 1 assistant (if non-remote)
 - No demos on localhost, demos must take place on production environments
 - Embody a use case, starting from your pain - do not describe the features you coded.
-Instead, pretend like this is the first time you're seeing this app.
 - Have realistic data on your website
 - Practice, practice, practice!